 She was sitting erect as one sits at the dinner table, fidgeting with her phone cover.

-Being an Indian man and the staring stereotypes about his people were well known to him so he was looking straight to salvage some respect for his community.
+Being an Indian man and the staring stereotypes about his people were well known to him so he was looking straight to salvage some respect for his people.
 She sat there fidgeting with his phone, wishing for her place to drop down in the middle of the road.

 Finally, she spoke as she knew that it would take at least twenty minutes at this speed and it has only been four minutes.